StrangerDeer/dungeons-and-cards/README.md

    ```
 3. Create database in MSSQL with 'dscs' name

+4. Don't forget update "ConnectionString" in the appsettings.json!

-4. Run this command in the PowerShell after open the project directory in that
+5. Run this command in the PowerShell after open the project directory in that
    ```sh
    dotnet ef migrations add Init
    ```